A New Haven Tagger Spills His Secrets

 What’s inspiring you?
 Are you looking at other artists?
 Books?
 Do you dream super vividly?

 Yeah—I have lucid dreaming a lot.
 Sometimes I’ll be laying in bed and I can’t move.
 It’s more of sleep paralysis.
 Sometimes it’s good, sometimes it’s bad.
 It’d be like, going around the city sometimes, in my head.
 It’s so real.
 I see colors.
 You can make anything happen in those dreams.

 Like, I’ll be running.
 I know I’m laying down and I know I’m dreaming at the same time, but I’ll be running and I’ll jump up and I’ll feel like I’m flying.
 And I’ll fly again, and then I’ll touch the ground.
 All I gotta do is leap and I’ll be flying again.
 It’s crazy.

 Sometimes it’ll be bad, though.
 Because you feel like there’s something creeping in on you, and you can’t breathe.
 And you’re trying to get up … you’re trying to scream and you can’t.
 You’re trying to wake yourself and you can’t.
 Then it’ll turn into a nightmare.

 Yeah.
 I was lucid dreaming last night, when I went to sleep.

-So did you start spray painting before the “OLD” tag?
+So you’re saying you’re OLD.
+Did you start spray painting before that tag?

 Yeah.
 I started spray painting around 13.
 There was a group of us in Waterbury—we were in a group home out there.
 I went from a group home to a foster home back to a group home.
 So I met a friend of mine named Phoenix—they call him Phoenix because most of his body’s burnt.
 He has like third-degree burns.
 But he was a really cool kid.
 A good skateboarder too.